 Within this narrow reading Seymour portrays Freud as having “mythicized, rather than historicised” the problem of grasping civilization as a process “in which self-restraint…was selective, and shaped to particular social objectives.”

 Given the caricature, we can only agree!
-But must psychoanalysis’ potential contribution to understanding the collection of phenomena, the “syndrome” of disaster nationalism, hinge on mythologizing speculation about the murder of a primordial father?
+But must psychoanalysis’ potential contribution to understanding a collection of phenomena, the “syndrome” of disaster nationalism, hinge on mythologizing speculation about the murder of a primordial father?
 The alternative Seymour offers is hardly compelling.
 Seymour brings in the concept of “national habitus,” associated with Elias and Bourdieu, that describes how “the experience of being at home in the world was forcibly conjoined with the abstract category of nationhood…of necessity a moulding of the drive economy, an installation of new types of repugnance and shame, new social prohibitions regarding expressions of sexuality and aggression.”
 (Seymour, p.
 61) Now having parked us in the neighborhood of concepts such as “national character,” a raw compilation of commonly observed behavioral dispositions and affective styles, Seymour concludes his conceptual effort.
 (For more on Elias see this endnote.
 Also, Elias, 1996; Fowler, 2020)

 Globally, disaster nationalism thrives in defiance of the golden rule, ‘it’s the economy, stupid.’
 In December 2019, the BBC asked impoverished food-bank users in Grimsby who they intended to vote for in the general election.
 “It’s going to sound awful,” a formerly homeless voter said, ‘but I like everything Boris Johnson is talking about.”
 Whatever residual class consciousness told him it would ‘sound awful’ to like what Johnson was talking about, he did not need to explain what it was he liked.
 Johnson talked with obsessive message-discipline about only one thing: ‘getting Brexit done.”
 (Seymour, p.
 50)